 Sierra Mason’s life is built on responsibility.
 After decades of sacrifice and a long estrangement, her bipolar sister Hope reappears—fragile, volatile, and desperately in need of help once again.
 When Sierra realizes Hope’s mental state is teetering into madness, she steps in, determined to keep her sister safe.

 Then a wellness check goes disastrously wrong.
-Hope is critically injured, and Sierra is thrust into the aftermath—hospital rooms, legal uncertainty, and the fragile work of helping her sister recover.
+Hope is shot by police, and Sierra is thrust into the aftermath—hospital rooms, legal uncertainty, and the fragile work of helping her sister recover.
 But while she works to secure her sister’s future, her own is slipping away.

 Can Sierra rebuild her sister’s life without losing her own?

-Hope and Madness is an upmarket, character-driven novel about complicated families, moral pressue, and the enduring bonds that persist even when everything else fractures.
-Readers drawn to emotionally resonant stories of difficult choices and hard-won persistance will want to read Hope and Madness.
+Hope and Madness is an upmarket, character-driven novel about complicated families, moral pressure, and the enduring bonds that persist even when everything else fractures.
+Readers drawn to emotionally resonant stories of difficult choices and hard-won persistence will want to read Hope and Madness.

 Author